hmchen-github/genai-toolbox/docs/en/resources/sources/kuzu.md

 ### Database File

-You need a directory to store the Kuzu database files.
-This can be:

-- An existing database file
+To use Kuzu, you can either:

-- A path where a new database file should be created
+- Specify a file path for a persistent database file stored on the filesystem
-- `:memory:` for an in-memory database
+- Omit the file path to use an in-memory database

 ## Example